ArisAlt/BAgent/Scaffold.md

     `src/regions.yaml`.
   - Template matching remains available as a fallback when the ONNX model is missing.
+- **LLM Planning:**
+  - `src/llm_client.py` posts perception snapshots (observations, OCR, YOLO detections) to a local LM Studio server and parses JSON action plans.
+  - `EveBot` can execute LLM-provided actions via the GUI (`--llm-planning` CLI flag or the `llm.enabled` configuration) and falls back to the mining routine if the request fails.
+  - `Ui.execute` now supports coordinate clicks, drags, hotkeys, typing, and other rich commands under a thread-safe UI lock.
 - **Data & Training Pipeline:**
   - `data_recorder.py` supports manual/automatic demo collection and can be
     stopped with the **End** key.